leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 Because many people prefer purchasing a card without relying on luck, there's also a **secondary market.** Traders buy cards and re-sell them at a markup.
 Over time, that has even developed into essentially a [stock market for the cards](https://www.mtgstocks.com/news "MTG"), with its own club of speculators.
 As pointed out earlier, some of these cards can be extremely expensive.

-Notably, Wizards usually doesn't sell single cards on their own, as they want to avoid seeming [predatory.](https://mtg.gamepedia.com/Predator "predator") They could manipulate the market if they wanted, since all they have to do is print more paper.
+Notably, Wizards usually doesn't sell single cards on their own, to avoid seeming [predatory.](https://mtg.gamepedia.com/Predator "predator") They could manipulate the market if they wanted, since all they have to do is print more paper.
 They don't normally do so, out of worry it could crater the community.
 For example, imagine the complaints it Wizards directly sold a good card for $500.
-We'll come back to this.
+Keep this in mind; we'll come back to this.

 **Demand for the cards comes from players who want to use them** in their decks.
 There's both an official competitive scene with prize money, and a casual scene where people play just for fun.
 The popularity of cards in competitions is one driving factor for usage in casual play.
 For example, if Uro became popular in competitions and known as a powerful card, more people might want to use it in their decks \[8\].
 As with most markets, this causes the price of the card to rise.